 - CC Image Courtesy of Thomas Brasington on Flickr

 You can be pardoned for sometimes feeling confused about all the terminology and job titles floating around in the design world.
 What is the difference between graphic design, visual design, and user experience design?
 Do each of the three roles provide a different service?
 For visual and graphic designers, the difference may lie mainly in the job title and salary expectations.
 However, a user experience designer has very different end goals and responsibilities from a visual or graphic designer.
-Below is a breakdown of what each of these designers do.
+Below is a breakdown of what each of these designers does within the design industry, to help you decide what type of design is right for you.
 Continue reading

 CC Image Courtesy of Jean-Etienne Minh-Duy Poirrier

 Does the idea of answering questions on the fly, spending days in meetings, and having frequent work-related group outings make you uncomfortable?
 If so, you’re likely an introvert.
 At the office, many situations — conferences, drive-by questions, and after-work drinks — play to extroverts’ strengths.
 As Susan Cain, author of Quiet: The Power of Introverts in a World That Can’t Stop Talking comments, “Introverts feel most alive and energized when they’re in environments that are less stimulating–not less intellectually stimulating, but less going on.”

 But despite this, it’s easy for introverts to flourish in the office, given their dedicated, focused approach to work, and their ability to listen closely to coworkers and bosses.
 Discover ten ways to thrive in the workplace as an introverted person.

 CC Image Courtesy of Ritesh Man Tamrakar on Flickr

 Susan Feldman, cofounder of shopping site One Kings Lane, attributes the company’s success to not aiming to build the next big thing — she recommends “that if you have an idea and you want to do something, starting small is okay.”